Doomsday plane: About the planes

 Known officially to the United States as National Airborne Operations Centers (NAOC), these planes allow leaders to issue commands and wage war from the sky.
 They also feature a vast array of defense mechanisms, including the ability to withstand electromagnetic pulses.
 The jet's crews also use traditional analog flight instruments to navigate as they are less susceptible to cyberattack.
 The planes, while not technically secret, are rarely mentioned; the United States Air Force, for example, will not even publicly acknowledge owning some of them.
 In operation since the 1970s, these airborne command posts were long considered the best chance for a Cold War president to survive a nuclear attack.
-Unlike the ceremonial and comfort-focused Air Force One, the doomsday planes are flying war rooms staffed by dozens of military analysts, strategists and communication aides who would guide the president through the first days of a nuclear war.
+Unlike the ceremonial and comfort-focused Air Force One, the doomsday planes are flying war rooms staffed by dozens of military analysts, strategists and communication aides who would help the president through the first days of a nuclear war.